M3wP/Monopoly/C64/readme.md

 retrieve all of their equity which should be the expected outcome.
 Any of the player's houses can be sold to make up the numbers.
-They could theoretically juggle them however they liked, according to the standard rules.
-The player should be especially careful when breaking down multiple hotels in this condition.
-It may be more of a problem than it seems.
+They could theoretically juggle them however they liked, according to the standard rules and so too, they can also in this version.
 * If paying all players money from the Chance card and the player does not have sufficient wealth, the player will lose to the next player in play order that they cannot pay (not the bank as per other cards, except